 - Off-campus recruitment

-In Off-campus recruitment, it has two channels it takes in applications from: its own website and LinkedIn where they post job openings, and referrals or recommendations.
+In case of off-campus recruitment, the two channels they invite applications from are, their own website and LinkedIn where they post job openings, and referrals or recommendations.

-There are 5 rounds in the Microsoft On-campus placement:
+There are five rounds in the Microsoft On-campus placement:

 - Online Coding

 - Written round

 The requirements necessary to appear for the placements are:

 - Minimum 60% in Class X, XII and Graduation